 - complaints of a full feeling in the neck

 - recurring fever which could be a sign of aspiration pneumonia

 - extra time of effort for chewing or swallowing

 - weight loss or dehydration from not being able to intake enough food or liquid

 How Can Swallowing Disorder Symptoms Be Reduced?

-Swallowing Disorders are known to be caused and made worse by three factors:
+Swallowing Disorder is known to be caused and made worse by three factors: